fgamester/portfolio/README.md

 It was developed in a way that I won't need to update the code if i want to add content, this is because all the content is fetched from a Gist on GitHub.
 The portfolio reads that information and displays it.
 Obviously, if i want to add more sections i will need to improve the project, but for adding posts, it won´t be necessary.

-### Used Technologies:
+## Used Technologies:

-**-React:** The JavaScript library that speeds up Frontend coding unifying HTML and JavaScript through its component format.
+- **React:** The JavaScript library that speeds up Frontend coding unifying HTML and JavaScript through its component format.

-**-TypeScript:** A programming language extended from JavaScript, allowing for more control over variables and data types.
+- **TypeScript:** A programming language extended from JavaScript, allowing for more control over variables and data types.

-**-TailwindCSS:** A CSS framework that provides a combination of classes (like Bootstrap) and custom CSS properties, with the particularity that we can compile it to create a customized stylesheet with only the necessary styles, considerably decreasing our project's weight for its deployment/production.
+- **TailwindCSS:** A CSS framework that provides a combination of classes (like Bootstrap) and custom CSS properties, with the particularity that we can compile it to create a customized stylesheet with only the necessary styles, considerably decreasing our project's weight for its deployment/production.
+- **react-router-dom:** A library that allows us to create a single page application (SPA) with React, enabling the use of multiple pages without the need for a full reload.
+- **ract-helmet:** A library that allows us to manage the title and meta tags of our page, improving SEO and the user experience.

 ## You want to try it?